-- A board-eligible or board-certified psychiatrist; - A clinical psychologist and a physician licensed to practice medicine or osteopathy; and - A physician licensed to practice medicine or osteopathy, with specialized training and experience in the diagnosis and treatment of mental diseases, and a psychologist who has a master's degree in clinical psychology or who has been licensed by the State psychological association.
+- A clinical psychologist and a physician licensed to practice medicine or osteopathy; and - A physician licensed to practice medicine or osteopathy, with specialized training and experience in the diagnosis and treatment of mental diseases, and a psychologist who has a master's degree in clinical psychology or who has been licensed by the State psychological association.
 Note: Louisiana does not consider individuals with a master's degree in clinical psychology to practice and be considered "psychologists".
 Facilities wishing to utilize this option under federal and state regulations must ensure that State psychology scope of practice is followed.
 In this case it would mean that the psychologist must be a licensed or medical psychologist.